Dyalog/OSS-Projects/README.md

 [Jeremy Howard](https://github.com/jph00) has implemented [Dyalog magics](https://github.com/AnswerDotAI/aplnb) for the Python kernel -- the opposite direction: it makes it possible to execute Dyalog APL commands in a Python notebook.

 #### Expected outcomes:
-magics protocol implementation, + support for a set of magics
+Magics protocol implementation, + support for a set of magics
 #### Skills required:
 Python, interest in APL
 #### Technologies involved: